HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Graphs and Trees.md

 ![spanning trees](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC57CoursePack/refs/heads/master/Lecture%20Notes/Media/spanningtrees.png)

-A spanning tree can be found by traversing a connected graph breadth first or depth first.
+A spanning tree can be found by traversing a connected graph breadth first.
 You can start from any vertex and avoid forming cycles by making sure each vertex is visited exactly once.
-Edges are added to the spanning tree whenever children are enqueued/pushed.
+Edges are added to the spanning tree whenever children are enqueued.

 In the example below, we can form a spanning tree by traversing the graph breadth first using $a$ as the root.